spencerwolfe/Klingon-Bird-of-Prey-Arduino-Code/README.md

 Specifically, the original code for "push and hold" button switching can be found [here](http://jmsarduino.blogspot.com/2009/05/click-for-press-and-hold-for-b.html).

 Pinout (Attiny85):
-Pin 1 = RESET, Pin 2 = Arduino Pin 3, Pin 3 = Arduino Pin 4 (PWM), Pin 4 = GND
+Pin 1 = RESET
+Pin 2 = Code Pin 3 = Torpedo Flash
+Pin 3 = Code Pin 4 (PWM) = Torpedo Ramp
+Pin 4 = GND
-Pin 5 = Arduino Pin 0 (PWM), Pin 6 = Arduino Pin 1 (PWM), Pin 7 = Arduino Pin 2, Pin 8 = VCC
+Pin 5 = Code Pin 0 (PWM) = Engine Pulse
+Pin 6 = Code Pin 1 (PWM) = Disruptor Flash

-Binary sketch size: 3,368 bytes (of a 8,192 byte maximum)

-**NOTE** - You will need to select "ATtiny85 @ 8MHz" as your board and use whatever ISP
-you want to burn a bootloader and program the ATtiny85.
-I use the Atmel AVRISP mkII.
+Pin 7 = Code Pin 2 = Pushbutton (using the internal PULLUP)
+Pin 8 = VCC

+Sketch uses 3852 bytes (47%) of program storage space.
+Maximum is 8192 bytes.
+Global variables use 61 bytes (11%) of dynamic memory, leaving 451 bytes for local variables.
+Maximum is 512 bytes.

-A version of the schematic can be found [here](https://flic.kr/p/22k9aGt).
-A video of the lighting effects concept can be viewd [here](https://www.youtube.com/watch?v=Lgc1hYGJDoI).
+A version of the schematic can be found [here.](https://i.imgur.com/BocrYRs.jpg) A video of the lighting effects concept can be viewed [here.](https://youtu.be/PGcJWlzBHdg)